Palkhor Monastery

 Saka Dawa Festival

 The anniversary of Myriad B 1uddhas Stupa is on the5th day of the 4th Tibetan month that is Saka Dawa Festival.
 The day is believed to be the day when Sakyamuni was born, step into Buddhahood and attained nirvana.
 Tibetans believe that one merit equals myriads of merits accumulated the other days.
-People keep from killing animals, refrain from eating meats and liberate animals.
-Sutra chanting, prayer turning, Cham dancing and other religious activities dominate the session.
-Offering sacrifices to the female deity enshrined in the temple on the islet of the Dragon King Pond, boating in the pond and picnicking add a more festive mood.
+People keep from killing animals, refrain from eating meat, and liberate animals.
+Sutra chanting, prayer turning, Cham dancing, and other religious activities dominate the session.
+Offering sacrifices to the female deity enshrined in the temple on the islet of the Dragon King Pond, boating in the pond, and picnicking add a more festive mood.
 In Palkhor Monastery there will be 500 lamas chanting sutra together.
 Thousands of Buddhists gather here.

 More Tips